StackExchange/dnscontrol/docs/nameservers.md

 // Let someone else manage the NS records for a dommain.
 // Why?
 Because you don't have access to the registrar, or the registrar is not
 // supported by DNSControl.
-However you do have API access for updating the zone's records.
+However you do have API access for
+// updating the zone's records (most likely at a different provider).
 D("example1.com", REG_THIRDPARTY,
   DnsProvider(DNS_NAMECOM),
   A("@", "10.2.3.4")